Piotr1215/k8s-local-registry/README.md

 - **Hauler**: A tool for managing container images and Helm charts, allowing for the creation of a local store and registry for Kubernetes resources.
 - **k3d**: A utility to run K3s (a lightweight Kubernetes distribution) in Docker, making it simple to spin up a Kubernetes cluster on your local machine.
 - **Arkade**: A CLI for downloading and installing Kubernetes CLI tools and applications, used here to install k3d.
+- **Just**: A command runner that allows you to save and run project-specific commands defined in a `justfile`.

 ### Workflow